– Train with the Best!

 Motivation: This is the type of culture recognising efforts, encouragement and reward acquisition that would get the employees to do more than enough to work the extra mile.

-In contrast, a toxic work culture leads to burnout, disengagement, and low creativity, all of which reduce productivity.
+However, the negative impact of culture leads to burnout, disengagement, and low creativity, all of which reduce productivity.

 Improving the culture of the organisation to enhance productivity can be done by following various strategies.
 These are: